LenneDalben/StardewValleyModsGPL/[CP] Townies Need Food!/README.md

 With regards to the "sparseness" of the orders: the game picks from a pool of the available orders, so if you'd prefer to get through some of the vanilla special orders first, install this mod later in your playthrough.

 By default, there are no friendship requirements.
-You can turn them on manually in the config, or by using Friends Forever or CJB Cheats Menu (TNF automatically detects if you have those mods installed).
+You can turn them on manually in the config, or by using Friends Forever, FriendshipWithoutTalk, or CJB Cheats Menu (TNF automatically detects if you have those mods installed).
 This is because of <a href="https://github.com/Pathoschild/StardewMods/blob/develop/ContentPatcher/docs/author-guide.md#known-limitations">a limitation with the way the game reads modifications to the special orders</a>, if your friendship decays enough that you no longer meet the requirement, you could get a crash.
 Do not manually turn on the friendship requirements unless you accept the risk.

 Note that the mod does not come packaged with a config file.
 The config file will be generated after you run the game with the mod installed at least once.